Asymptotically Optimal Scheduling of Multiple Parallelizable Job Classes: Introduction

 \subsection{The Trade-off}

-As we saw in Section~\ref{s:prior}, SRPT-like policies that prioritize short jobs are known to be optimal in conventional heavy traffic for a variety of multiserver scheduling models.
+As we saw in Section~\ref{s:prior}, SRPT-like policies that prioritize short jobs are optimal in conventional heavy traffic for a variety of multiserver scheduling models.
 However, when the system is not so heavily loaded, it is not obvious that favoring short jobs suffices for optimality.
-In particular, we find that when scheduling malleable jobs, there is another consideration that is at least as important: {\em deferring parallelizable work}.
-Here, a scheduling policy can raise the long run average utilization of the system by prioritizing less parallelizable jobs ahead of more parallelizable jobs.
+In particular, when scheduling malleable jobs, there is another consideration that is at least as important: {\em deferring parallelizable work}.
+Here, a scheduling policy can raise the long-run average utilization of the system by prioritizing less parallelizable jobs ahead of more parallelizable jobs.
 The benefits of deferring parallelizable work were first described in \cite{berg2018}, which considers a less complex model with just two classes of jobs.

-To understand the benefit of deferring parallelizable work, suppose we have a job, A, that can only use 1 server and a job, B, that can parallelize across all $k$ servers.
-If we prioritize job B, there will be a period where job A runs and $k-1$ servers sit idle.
-Hence, to minimize mean response time, it is better to give 1 server to job A and use the remaining $k-1$ servers to run job B. This holds regardless of the sizes of the jobs.
-In prioritizing the less parallelizable job A, we are {\em deferring} the work on the more parallelizable job B.
+To see the benefit of deferring parallelizable work, suppose we have a job, A, that can only use 1 server and a job, B, that can parallelize across all $k$ servers.
+If we prioritize job B, there will be a period after B completes where job A runs and $k-1$ servers sit idle.
+To minimize mean response time, it is better to give 1 server to job A and use the remaining $k-1$ servers to run job B. This holds regardless of the sizes of the jobs.
+By prioritizing the less parallelizable job A, we {\em defer} working on the more parallelizable job B.

 This raises the question of how to handle the {\em trade-off} between favoring jobs that are shorter versus deferring parallelizable work.
-What do we do with a job that has small expected remaining size, but is also highly parallelizable?
-Do we prioritize this job due to its small size, or defer working on this job because of it high parallelizability?
+What does a policy do with a job that has a small expected remaining size, but is also highly parallelizable?
+Does the policy prioritize this job due to its small size, or defer working on this job because of its high parallelizability?
 To derive an optimal scheduling policy, we must compare the relative benefits of these two effects.
 We find that the optimal choice between prioritizing short jobs and deferring parallelizable work depends on the scaling behavior of the system.
 When the system scales such that queueing is rare, it is more important to defer parallelizable work.
 However, if the system scales such that the probability of queueing goes to 1, it is more important to prioritize short jobs.